 Who doesn't like a good game of bowling?

-Add a kitchen, get a liquor license, start a league, and you’ll pull traffic in every single day of the week!
+Add a kitchen, get a liquor license, start a league, stay open late and you'll pull traffic in every single day of the week!

 Serving Local Needs

 Look for a local need.
 It could be basic or very location specific.
-Build your business offering those services the community needs.
+Then come up with a business plan to build your own business offering the services your local community needs.

 Build a Mini-Golf Course